alen-smajic/Stable-Diffusion-Latent-Space-Explorer/README.md

   <img src="resources/images_for_readme/img2img_visualize_diffusion.gif" alt="Image 1" width="43%">
   <img src="resources/images_for_readme/img2img_visualize_diffusion_grid.png" alt="Image 2" width="55%">
 </div>
 :information_source: Note that the strength parameter scales the specified amount of diffusion steps.
 That is the reason why the output folder only contains 20 images (for 20 diffusion steps) even though we specified 25 diffusion steps in the config file.
+It starts the diffusion process from step 5.

 ### 3. Interpolation
 ### 4. Diffevolution